polymatic-systems/helm-charts/docs/default.md

     production: the name of your production cert-manager Issuer
     staging: the name of your staging cert-manager Issuer
   ingress:
-    external:
-      name: the ingressClassName of your public ingress controller
+    external: the ingressClassName of your public ingress controller
-      annotations: annotations that will be applied to all ingresses marked "external"
-    internal:
-      name: the ingressClassName of your private ingress controller
+    internal: the ingressClassName of your private ingress controller
-      annotations: annotations that will be applied to all ingresses marked "internal"
   registries: an array of registry secret names to add to deployments/cronjobs
   add: hosts convenient short keys for adding annotations
-    logs: a map of keys to annotations
+    logs: a map of keys to annotations used for logs on deployment
-    metrics: a map of keys to annotations
+    metrics: a map of keys to annotations used for metrics on deployment
-    mesh: a map of keys to annotations
+    mesh: a map of keys to annotations used for service mesh on deployment
+    dns: a map of keys to annotations used for dns on ingress
 ```